tindleaj/tndl.me/content/blog/2020/significant_work.md

 Hamming concludes on the point of excellence.
 For him, the most important thing about the work we do is how we do it:

 _"... it is nice to end up where you wanted to be, but the person you are when you get there is far more important.
-I believe a life in which you do not try to extend yourself regularly is not worth living—but it is up to you to pick the goals you believe are worth striving for._
+I believe a life in which you do not try to extend yourself regularly is not worth living—but it is up to you to pick the goals you believe are worth striving for."_